focus-editor/focus/LOG.md

     - New open file dialog
     - Create new files

-- Grep in the project
+- Search in the project
     + Profile the use of the in-buffer search
     + Write a BMH implementation for search
     + Compare with the previous version